 - Again wait 2 – 4 weeks to take the measurements again.
 Try to wear the same outfit for measurements each time.
 If you wear a push up bra one week and then measure with a compression sports bra, you won’t get an accurate assessment of progress.

 I know it’s hard, but ignore the scale as it will fluctuate up and down based on water retention, muscle gain, what you’ve eaten and so much more.
-Progress pictures, measurements, and how your clothes are fitting are much better ways to track how well your program is working.
+Progress pictures, measurements, and how your clothes are fitting are great ways in conjunction with the scale to track how well your program is working.